Plukers/ldjam42/README.md

 You have lost as soon as the *death bar* is full.

-*Our repo for the Ludum Dare 42 - Running out of space*
+*Our repo for the Ludum Dare 42 - Running out of space - Made with Godot*